 How Brightspot Can Revolutionize Your Corporate Intranet

 Brightspot’s powerful out-of-the-box intranet platform integrates with your other software and services, requires minimal involvement from your IT department, and comes with all the preconfigured templates and components needed to engage your workforce and increase productivity.
-The following features help set Brightspot’s intranet solution apart:
+The following features help set Brightspot’s modern intranet solution apart:

 - Seamless authentication with your existing systems and single sign-on